dotnet/sdk/documentation/TemplateEngine/Runnable-Project-Templates---Value-Forms.md

             `identifier`  -> `upperCase` or `upperCaseInvariant`
 ```

 `firstLowerCase` - converts the first letter of the value to lowercase using the casing rules of the current culture.
-Available since version 5.0.200.
+Available since .NET 5.0.300.
 ```
     "forms": {
         "first_lc": {